 Leaf Tracing Prewriting Practice Cards

 My preschoolers begin every morning with a little bit of tracing practice that supports other writing and fine motor activities we do.
-These leaf shapes are a wonderful way to support a fall theme.
-The preschoolers are intrigued by the shapes of the different leaves, and the different turns and points offer just the right amount of challenge.
+These fall leaf shapes are a wonderful way to support a fall theme.
+The preschoolers are intrigued by the shapes of the different fall leaves, and the different turns and points offer just the right amount of challenge.

 Autumn Pattern Cards

 There are three different sets of autumn pattern cards in the fall activity pack, allowing teachers and parents to select the level most appropriate for their preschoolers.
 There is an AB set, ABB, and an ABC set.
-They feature an array of fall themed clipart, from scarecrows and pumpkins to squirrels and acorns.
-My preschoolers loved these, and especially loved naming the pictures as they read the patterns.

 Alphabet Leaf Puzzles